AndrewConway/ConcreteSTV/README.md

 * ACT Legislative assembly : ACT2008, ACT2012, ACT2016, ACT2020 [ElectionsACT](https://www.elections.act.gov.au/elections_and_voting/past_act_legislative_assembly_elections)
 * NSW Local Government : NSWLG2021 [NSW Election Commission](https://www.elections.nsw.gov.au/) See [docs](nsw/parse_ec_data_lge.md) for specific instructions.
 * Victoria : VIC2014, VIC2018, VIC2022 if you have the privilege of having the data.

+If you have data in some other format (such as .soi, .soc, or .blt) you can convert it to the .stv format using the `preflib_to_stv` or `blt_to_stv` programs described later.

 ## To count (concrete_stv)